nikita-skakun/celestium/README.md

 Before you can start building Celestium, you will need to have Nix installed.
 If you don't already have it, please follow the [installation instructions](https://nixos.org/download/) for your operating system.

 Once you have Nix installed, navigate to the root directory of this project and run:

 ```
 nix-shell
 ```

 This will create a new shell environment, and download all necessary dependencies.
 Then, create a new build directory by running:

 ```
 mkdir build && cd build
 ```

 Now, you should be in the newly created `build` directory.
 To configure and build Celestium, run:

 ```
 cmake .. && make -j$(nproc) && ./celestium
 ```

+If something doesn't work, feel free to [leave an issue](https://github.com/nikita-skakun/celestium/issues/new).

 ## License